My Three Sons: Production

-The series was initially filmed at Desilu Studios in Hollywood, but at the start of the 1967–68 season, the cast and crew began filming the series at the CBS Studio Center in Studio City, California.
-The reasons behind this move concerned the sale of actress-comedienne Lucille Ball's studios to the Gulf + Western conglomerate, which owned Paramount Pictures.
-Don Fedderson Productions, which produced My Three Sons (along with Family Affair starring Brian Keith), had to quickly make other arrangements for filming.
+The series was initially filmed at Desilu Studios in Hollywood.
+At the start of the 1967–68 season, however, the cast and crew began filming the series at the CBS Studio Center in Studio City, California.
+The reason behind the move was due to the sale of actress-comedienne Lucille Ball's studios to the Gulf + Western conglomerate, which owned Paramount Pictures.
+Don Fedderson Productions, which produced My Three Sons (along with Family Affair starring Brian Keith and Sebastian Cabot), had to quickly make other arrangements for filming.

 Distribution

 Although Don Fedderson gets the credit, My Three Sons was created by George Tibbles and produced by Don Fedderson Productions throughout the show's run, with MCA Television co-distributing the series during its 1960–65 ABC airing.
 When the series moved to CBS in 1965, the latter network assumed full production responsibilities (in association with Fedderson Productions) until the end of the series in 1972.
 CBS now holds the series' copyright.
 CBS Media Ventures currently owns distribution rights to the entire series (including the more widely seen and aforementioned 1965–72 CBS episodes).
 The show did not get syndicated until September 1976, when Viacom Enterprises assumed off-network distribution (although CBS did air reruns of the show in its daytime lineup from December 1971 until the fall of 1972), and even then, only the CBS color episodes aired, while the black and white ABC episodes did not air on broadcast TV at all.
 At the time, the first half of season 11 was in the same syndication package as seasons 6-10, while season 12 and the second half of season 11 were distributed with seasons 1–5.

 Nick at Nite aired My Three Sons from November 3, 1985, to October 28, 1991, with episodes from Seasons 1–5, the second half of season 11, and season 12.
 The Family Channel also aired only the black and white episodes from September 7, 1992, to July 30, 1993.
 The Seasons 1–3 episodes had the original Chevrolet closing credits.
 The Seasons 6–10 (and the first half of season 11) episodes were later aired on TV Land in the late 1990s.
 Odyssey ran all of the color episodes in the early 2000s.
 They also briefly aired the black and white episodes.
 In 2000, TV Land briefly aired the black & white episodes again, using the same syndication episode rights that were on Nick at Nite during the 1980s.
 In 2006 the Retro Television Network broadcast the show.
 Only seasons 6-10 and the first half of season 11 were aired.